al-research/al-research.github.io/content/christianity/answering-is-the-injeel-corrupted/index.md

       </tr>
     </tbody>
     </table>
     While the daughter eventually died in all accounts of Christian Gospels, the contradiction is what was said first to Jesus (peace be with him), Matthew says dead already, while Mark and Luke say at the point of death.
-We know that, dead has no soul while at the point of death still has a soul, and it has a difference.<br/><br/>
+We know that, dead has no soul while at the point of death still has a soul, and it has a big difference.<br/><br/>
   </li>
   <li><b>When did the disciples notice the withered fig tree?</b>
     <table class="table-striped">